Kermitt3001/DNS_EMAIL_WEBSITE/README.md

 ## 9. Website with WordPress

-### 9.1 Installing Apache and configuring VirtualHost
+### 9.1 Apache installation and VirtualHost configuration

 Apache2 server was installed along with the required UFW profiles: